Forlaie/Decision-Trees-Website/README.md

 ```
 after your ```</div>```.

-This is because occasionally, if you include ```updateMathJax()``` in the wrong place, it won't actually render all of your MathJax text.
-But, you can't go wrong with including it in your Javascript for every MathJax text.
+This is because if you put ```updateMathJax()``` in the wrong place, it won't actually render all of your MathJax text.
+From my experience, it seems that it works best to include ```updateMathJax()``` in your first instance of MathJax-rendered text, although I'm not sure exactly why that's the case.
+Technically though, you can't go wrong with including it in your JavaScript for every MathJax text.

 Example of unrendered MathJax:
 ![{79E5A43C-3C47-480E-8054-96468C8DDD32}](https://github.com/user-attachments/assets/e3e984d5-b23f-40ef-b03e-0245ca814d3a)

 ### Tooltip Content ###
-Tooltip texts are created using the helper function I made, ```tooltip_test```.
-This is because Python Shiny Express's built-in tooltip is very difficult to use and customize (do so at the risk of your own sanity...).
+Tooltip texts are created using the helper function I made, called ```tooltip_test```.
 To use this, inside your ```<div>```, include ```{tooltip_test("id", "tooltip text", "display text")}```.
-Then, in order to have things happen when you hover over the tooltip, you need:
+Then, in order to be able to register that a user has hovered over your tooltip (and connect it to a button or whatever other component you'd like), you need:
 ```
 <script>
   document.getElementById("id").addEventListener("mouseenter", function() {{